ASchwad/route-builder/README.md

 lines = [0,1]
 ```
 For example, when the marker with `index=1` (M1) is dragged, the lines at `index=0` (line inbound to M1) and `index=1` (line outbound from M1) have to be updated.
-To summarize: When updating the marker at index `i`, the lines at `i` and `i-1` have to be updated, if existent.
+In summary: When updating the marker at index `i`, the lines at `i` and `i-1` have to be updated, if existent.
+After determining the affected lines of the dragged marker, the lines are removed and re-rendered with the new position of the marker.
 ### Controls
 Implementing the controls without a component/styling library like `material-ui` or `tailwind css` refreshed my CSS skills, but took me a bit more time than usual.
 By using the basic HTML interfaces, the drag and drop functionality was easier to implement than expected.
-I would have been probably faster with libraries like `react-dnd` or `framer motion`, but I appreciate knowing the logic behind and to keep in control over the source code for trivial features.
-I did not know before, that the interfaces behind e.g. a `<div>` provide powerful event listeners such as `onDragStart` and `onDragEnd`.
+Libraries like `react-dnd` or `framer motion` certainly would accelerate this process, but I appreciate knowing the logic behind and to keep in control over the source code for trivial features.
 Lastly, I solved the functionality to provide the GPX file as a download with a rather simple approach: The metadata as a string is concatenated with each of the waypoints as string and then transformed via a `Blob`.
 Other solutions could have made use of e.g. `new XMLDocument` or libraries like `gpx-builder`, but do not justify the extra effort of an extra library for this trivial data export.